TheOtherRolesAU/TheOtherRoles/README.md

   - If it gets thrown out of the ship before it turns 18, everyone loses.
 So think twice before you vote out a Mini.

 **NOTE:**
-- Impostors can't kill the Mini (the button does not work) until it turns 18
+- If the Sheriff tries to kill the Mini before it's fully grown, he dies, no matter if the Mini is a Crewmate or Impostor
 - The Sheriff can kill the Impostor Mini, but only if it's fully grown up

 ### Game Options